 Having your maintenance requests and maintenance history in your TurboTenant account will easily help you avoid multiple texts, emails, or notes to keep track of what needs to be fixed in different units.
 Renters can log into their accounts and submit a maintenance request form that includes a title, description, an option to upload photos, and a preferred time to enter.

 When renters submit a maintenance request, landlords will be notified immediately by email.
-When you click on the link to view the request, you will be able to view the description of the maintenance request and see who made it and if the tenant wants to coordinate a time of entry – you can send a message to the tenant right on the request to ask any questions or discuss times.
-Furthermore, if you need to send a work order to a different person who helps with maintenance, you can easily send all of the information to them by email instead of having to go through the extra hassle of calling them or sending them screenshots.
+When you click on the link to view the request, you’ll be able to view the description of the maintenance request and see who made it – along with timing coordination notes from your tenant.
+You can send a message to the tenant directly through the request to ask questions or discuss times.

-Another advantage of online maintenance requests is that you will have the records of repairs for all of your rental units easily viewable in your account with an “Open” or “Resolved” tag.
-Utilizing this feature will be a game-changer when you need to look back to see if you already made a certain fix in the property.
-Once the maintenance request is resolved, you can notify your tenants that it is fixed and renters will receive a form to provide feedback with a thumbs up or thumb down and a comment section.
+Another advantage of managing your maintenance requests online is the records of repairs that will be created for all of your rental units.
+This information is easily viewed in your account with an “In Progress,” “Dismissed,” or “Resolved” tag.
+Using this feature will be a game-changer when you need to look back to see if you already made a certain fix in the property.

 FAQ